 In fact, some foods that we love can be downright dangerous to our pets.
 Find out about five foods you should keep out of reach of your dog.

-Chocolate is the big one.
-It’s common knowledge that chocolate is toxic to dogs, in fact it’s even mildly toxic to humans, due to the presence of theobromine which is also found in tea and cola.
-However, dogs find this chemical much harder to break down than us, which can result in all sorts of horrid symptoms.
+Most dog owners know that chocolate is one of the most poisonous foods for dogs.
+It’s mildly harmful to humans as well, due to the presence of the toxic chemical theobromine, which is also found in tea and cola.
+Dogs find this chemical much harder to break down than we do which can result in some very unpleasant symptoms.

 3. Grapes and raisins